weiezhang/weiezhang.github.io/_pages/about.md

  Congratulations to Yutong Qu on being selected as a 2024 IEEE WISC Scholarship winner.
  Congratulations to Haojie Zhuang for his paper being accepted by NAACL 2024 main conference.-->

-## Short Bio
+##  Bio
-I am currently a Senior Lecturer and Associate Head of People and Culture at [The School of Computer and Mathematical Sciences](https://set.adelaide.edu.au/mathematical-sciences), an academic member of [Australian Institute for Machine Learning](https://www.adelaide.edu.au/aiml/), [The University of Adelaide](http://www.adelaide.edu.au).
-I am also an Honorary Lecturer at [The School of Computing](https://www.mq.edu.au/faculty-of-science-and-engineering/departments-and-schools/school-of-computing), [Macquarie University](http://www.mq.edu.au/).
+I am a Senior Lecturer and Associate Head of People and Culture at the School of Computer and Mathematical Sciences, and a researcher at the Australian Institute for Machine Learning (AIML), The University of Adelaide.
+I am also an Honorary Lecturer at the School of Computing, Macquarie University.
+I received my PhD degree from the University of Adelaide in Computer Science.
-I obtained PhD from the School of Computer Science at the University of Adelaide.
-Before joining The University of Adelaide, I spent two years at Macquarie University as a Postdoctoral Research Fellow.
+I am a devoted researcher on distributed systems, natural language processing, text mining, and machine learning and author of over 140 publications.
+My TIST article was selected as the top 5 outstanding article by Editor-in-Chief in 2022.I am among the top 100 authors worldwide, ranked by field-weighted citation impact, in the SciVal topic for Network Security.
+I currently hold an ARC Early Career Industry Fellowship (IE230100119) and am the lead investigator of an ARC Discovery Project (DP240103070) and Linkage Project (LP230200821 ).
+My works have received academia and industry funding (ARC, Google, DST, etc.) worth > AUD $3M.
+I am the recipient of South Australia Young Tall Poppy Award (2024), Women of Colour in STEM Award (2025, Data Science/AI Pioneer category)，Women in AI Asia-Pacific Award finalist (2024, AI in Agribusiness and Rural Development category).

+I have been actively engaged in professional services by serving as conference organizers, conference PC members and reviewer of journals such as ACM/IEEE Trans., IJCAI, ACL, WWW, and KDD, and assessors of ARC funding applications.
+I also continually develops her leadership by serving as Associate Head of People & Culture, Program Coordinator, Course Coordinator, and outreach contact at the school.
+I have six-year industry working experiences in multiple roles and has strong industry engagements.
+I am the member of ACM, IEEE, and ACS.

 ## Research Interests
- My interest areas include text mining, natural language processing, information retrieval and Internet of Things applications, but not limited to.
+Text mining, natural language processing, information retrieval and Artificial Intelligence of Things of Things applications, but not limited to.
-My current research relates to three specific areas:
+Current research focues:
 - Multimodal generation and evaluation
 - Federated Learning in NLP
-- Adversarial attacks on sequential data
 - Artificial Intelligence of Things

 ## Recruiting